-- 33. The Application relates primarily to how the proposed RLBU would set all fees, rates and charges for disposing solid waste at the landfills in the Nelson-Tasman region. - 34.
+- 29. The Application relates primarily to how the proposed RLBU would set all fees, rates and charges for the disposing of solid waste at the landfills in the Nelson-Tasman region. - 30.
 As discussed above, most customers have to use a transfer station to dispose of their solid waste.
-The proposed arrangement would only directly impact on those commercial customers that have been granted access to the existing landfills, as these customers would no longer have the option of disposing of solid waste at the Eves Valley landfill for the foreseeable future. - 35.
+The proposed arrangement would only directly impact on those commercial customers that have been granted access to the existing landfills, as these customers would no longer have the option of disposing of solid waste at the Eves Valley landfill for the foreseeable future. - 31.
 However, the proposed arrangement may indirectly impact on all customers who generate solid waste in the Nelson-Tasman region.
-This is because almost all (if not all) solid waste disposed at the transfer stations will eventually end up in a landfill.
-Therefore, any change in the fees for disposing solid waste at a landfill may impact on the fees charged for disposing solid waste at a transfer station.16
+This is because almost all (if not all) solid waste disposed of at the transfer stations will eventually end up in a landfill.
+Therefore, any change in the fees for disposing of solid waste at a landfill may impact on the fees charged for disposing solid waste at a transfer station.14 - 32.
+Both Councils submitted that they do not currently offer individual, discounted rates on landfill disposal to any customer, given the Councils' positions as neutral public entities.15 As such, we understand that no one customer is able to negotiate a preferential arrangement with either of the Councils.

-For the purposes of this report we have referred to the Specified Provisions as the proposed arrangement.
+13 For the purposes of this report we have referred to the Specified Provisions as the proposed arrangement.

-The same applies to Council rubbish bags.
+14 The same applies to Council rubbish bags.
 While the pricing and collection of these bags is outside the scope of the proposed arrangement, these rubbish bags still end up in a landfill and, as such, pricing may be (indirectly) impacted by landfill disposal charges.